Mehedi61/pencil-sketch/README.md

 jupyter-notebook pencil-sketch.ipynb
 ```

-**Note:** If you want to modify the project, then you have to install all the dependencies above.
+**Note:** If you want to modify this project, then you have to install all the dependencies above.
 That's it.